 The Klondike Gold Rush and the White Pass & Yukon Route

-Other early lines, such as the Mackenzie Northern Railway (originally the Great Slave Lake Railway), were constructed in the 1960s to support resource extraction in the Northwest Territories.
-This single-track line connects the port of Hay River on Great Slave Lake to the CN Rail network at Roma Junction, Alberta.
-Built to serve lead-zinc mines at Pine Point and later nickel-copper operations, the railway remains the only rail link to the western Arctic region.
+In addition to the WP&YR, other early rail lines contributed to northern development.
+For example, the Mackenzie Northern Railway—initially known as the Great Slave Lake Railway—was built in the 1960s to support mineral extraction in the Northwest Territories.
+This single-track line connects the port of Hay River on Great Slave Lake to the Canadian National (CN) Rail network at Roma Junction, Alberta.
+It was constructed primarily to serve lead-zinc mines at Pine Point and later nickel-copper operations, cementing its role as the only rail link to Canada’s western Arctic region.

 Expansion into the 20th Century: The Hudson Bay Railway